 Such excess capacity is noticeable in flower shops, book stores, restaurants etc.

 It is a hypothetical and rarely occurring phenomenon when perfect competition occurs between the sellers is fair.
-In perfect competition, a large number of sellers would add homogenous products into the market, thus no individual seller will perceptibly be influenced by prices.
+In an opinion of an essay writer Sunshine Coast in perfect competition, a large number of sellers would add homogeneous products into the market, thus no individual seller will perceptibly be influenced by prices.
 Each seller can act independently tends to adjust their output based on the profits assuming the market price will not change (Gretsky et.al, 2020).

 The long-run performance of perfect competitive industry lies in three features